 - Secondary Lactose Intolerance: This is much more common.
 It occurs when the small intestine cell lining is damaged, occurring commonly after gastroenteritis.
 The cell lining is where the lactase enzyme lives, damage to these cells can mean an interruption and reduction of lactase activity.

-Management will depend on the cause of the lactose intolerance and your baby’s’ current diet (exclusively milk fed or solids).
 If your formula fed baby suffers from lactose intolerance, an infant formula suitable for lactose intolerance would be the alternative to a standard infant formula.
 Speak to your health care professional before changing any infant formula.

-There are many possible causes of reflux and ways to help comfort your baby.
 For formula fed babies, there are infant formulas that are suitable for infants with regurgitation.
 You should always check with your doctor before changing your current infant formula to ensure you choose the most appropriate one for your baby.

 Feeding your baby from a bottle for the first time doesn’t always happen easily.
 Suckling from an artificial teat is different from suckling from the breast, so your baby may need to learn how to do this.
 Persistence is usually the key, however trying different teats, or different shaped bottles to hold, may help your situation.